 The City of Angleton acquired 45.7 acres of land through a donation from Angleton Drainage District and was awarded a $150,000 Texas Parks and Wildlife Department grant to develop a walking trail, fishing pier and a kayak launch.
 The City of Angleton has selected Clark Condon, a Houston based landscape architectural firm, to complete design development for the park.
-Design development will take place fall 2019 and spring 2020.
-For more information about Lakeside Park development contact Megan Mainer via email.
+Design development will take place spring and summer 2020.
+For more information about Lakeside Park development contact Megan Mainer.

 Comprehensive Parks & Recreation Master & Strategic Plan

 The Comprehensive Parks and Recreation Master & Strategic Plan will create a road map for ensuring an appropriate balance of facilities and amenities throughout the community now and into the future.
 The final Comprehensive Parks & Recreation Master and Strategic Plan was approved by City Council on December 10th.
 You can view an electronic copy here or visit the Angleton Recreation Center to review a paper copy.

 A community’s character is determined by the perceptions and experiences of those who live, work, and shop there as well as those passing through.
 Urban design can provide direction and guidance for development to enhance a community’s character by creating a greater sense of place.
 This project focuses on city branding, gateway signs and landscaping to guide motorists into the community.
 The City of Angleton has selected Clark Condon, a Houston based landscape architectural firm, to complete City Branding and a Gateway Master Plan.
 This project is currently underway and the completion date is Fall 2020.